rjust/defects4j/framework/bug-mining/README.md

     - `mkdir Lang`
     - `cd Lang`

+4. Copy your build script ${PID}.build.xml in ~Defects4J/framework/build-scripts/$PID/${PID}.build.xml
+    - `cp ../../../../framework/build-scripts/Lang/Lang.build.xml .`

-4. For trackers jira, github, google, but not sourceforge, create a directory `issues` to download the issue numbers:
+5. For trackers jira, github, google, but not sourceforge, create a directory `issues` to download the issue numbers:
     - `mkdir issues`

-5. For trackers jira, github, google, but not sourceforge, use `download-issues.pl` to download the issues (additionally, use `merge-issue-numbers.pl` if a project has multiple trackers):
+6. For trackers jira, github, google, but not sourceforge, use `download-issues.pl` to download the issues (additionally, use `merge-issue-numbers.pl` if a project has multiple trackers):
     - `../../../../framework/bug-mining/download-issues.pl jira -p lang -o issues |
       ../../../../framework/bug-mining/merge-issue-numbers.pl -f issues.txt`

-6. Obtain the development history (commit logs) for the project:
+7. Obtain the development history (commit logs) for the project:
     - `git --git-dir=../../../../project_repos/commons-lang.git/ log > gitlog`

-7. Cross-reference the commit log with the issue numbers known to be bugs (saved in `issues.txt` in this example) by using `vcs-log-xref.pl`.
+8. Cross-reference the commit log with the issue numbers known to be bugs (saved in `issues.txt` in this example) by using `vcs-log-xref.pl`.
 The script requires a Perl regular expression that matches bug-fixing commits (e.g, issue numbers, keywords, etc.).
 Note that the regular expression has to